 What is added to milk?

-Once milk is collected from the farm and arrives at the processor, it is pasteurised, homogenised and standardised.
+Once milk is collected from the farm and arrives at the processor, it goes through pasteurisation (to kill harmful bacteria), homogenisation (to evenly distribute fat), and standardisation.

-Standardisation is necessary because the levels of fat and protein in fresh milk fluctuate throughout the year depending on a number of factors (i.e. stage of lactation, type of feed being fed to the cows, and environmental stresses such as the weather).
-In order to produce a consistent product which matches consumer expectations, the dairy processors will separate off fat/cream (and less often protein) from the incoming milk and then blend it back in to create the necessary ratios for a given milk product.
+Why is standardisation so important, you ask?
+It’s because levels of fat and protein in fresh milk fluctuate throughout the year depending on a number of factors (think: stage of lactation, type of feed being fed to the cows, and environmental stresses such as the weather).
+To ensure the milk you buy is consistent and meets consumer expectations, the dairy processors will separate fat/cream (and less often, protein) from the incoming milk and then blend it back in to create the necessary ratios for a given milk product.

-Standard white milk therefore has nothing added that isn't a natural part of milk.
+Therefore, standard white milk has nothing added that isn't a natural part of milk.

-For lactose-free milks, an enzyme called lactase is added during processing to remove lactose and convert it to other simpler sugars.
+Lactose-free milk goes through a slightly different process.
+During production, an enzyme called lactase is added to remove (or ‘break down’ lactose and convert it to other simpler sugars.

-By law, additives must be listed in the statement of ingredients on the label.
-Any additives must pass strict regulatory controls.
-Australian and international authorities constantly review science relevant to food additives.
+By law, these additives must be listed in the statement of ingredients on the label, and all additives must pass strict regulatory controls to ensure they’re safe for consumption.
+Australian and international authorities constantly review science relevant to food additives to maintain safety standards.

 Was this useful?